Kiki Preston: Family bankruptcy

 After Louise Gwynne's death, the property that had been conveyed to her by her son was held in trust for Preston and her siblings.
-However, in February 1908, the Paris money lender revived his legal attack against the Gwynnes, demanding their property on the unpaid loan of $40,000.
+However, in February 1908, the Paris money lender revived his legal attack against the Gwynnes, demanding their property in lieu of the unpaid loan of $40,000.
 In March, following a long discussion, the suit against the Gwynnes was dismissed.
 The judge ruled that the realty transfer performed by Edward to his mother was not made with the intent to defraud creditors.
 However, he also spoke rather harshly of Preston's father, referring to him as a man who "may have had large expectancies, but seems to have been a drain upon his mother's financial resources".

 Following her father's death, Preston was mostly raised in Paris, together with her brothers, although the family occasionally returned to their New York residence for brief periods of time.
 Preston was also educated in England.
 The money lender continued with a series of court appeals between 1910 and 1912, although the Gwynne family managed to emerge victorious from the lengthy legal battle.

 According to writers Lynn Kear and John Rossman, Preston also worked as a cabaret performer in her youth.